Auditing is automatically performed for all HTTP calls implemented via the

 may break.
 This can potentially cause messages to no longer reach Elasticsearch (and get stuck at the Logstash step).

 Because of this, it is important that breaking changes are not made without manual migration.
-This is also mention in
+This is also mentioned in

 the deployment checklist.